False Personation Lawyer Chicago

 Lack of Intent

-False personation requires proof that the defendant intended to deceive or obtain a benefit.
-If there was no intent to defraud or mislead anyone, the charge may not be sustainable.
+Intent is a key element.
+If there was no intent to deceive or commit fraud, the charges may not be sustainable.

 Insufficient Evidence

-The State must prove every element of the offense beyond a reasonable doubt.
-Weak or incomplete evidence can lead to reduced charges or dismissal.
+The State must prove every element beyond a reasonable doubt.
+Weak or inconsistent evidence can lead to dismissal or reduction of charges.

 Mistaken Identity